Photography Without a Light Meter

 As I continued to poke around, I discovered the concept of exposure value (EV) and what it means.

 Wikipedia’s article on the topic helped enormously.
-In the 1950s, German shutter manufacturer Friedrich Deckel developed a way to simplify choosing shutter speed and aperture down to one number.
+In the 1950s, German shutter manufacturer Friedrich Deckel developed a way to reduce shutter speed and aperture down to one number.
 For instance, since shooting at 1/125 sec. at f/4 was the equivalent of exposing at 1/250 sec. at f/2.8, both were assigned the EV value of 11.
 Some manufacturers incorporated EV values into the cameras they made (check out the Kodak Retinette type 022, for instance).

 EV | f/1.4 | f/2 | f/2.8 | f/4 | f/5.6 | f/8 | f/11 | f/16 |